-21 CAPITAL COMMITMENTS
+20 CAPITAL COMMITMENTS

-The PSC agreement for EEZ Block 5 was signed on 18th April 2012.
-As part of this, Equator Exploration STP Bock 5 Limited have committed to a US\$19 million four year work program.
-This is covered by a US\$5.2 million performance bond with First Bank of Nigeria of which US \$2.7 million collateral should have been placed by Equator Exploration STP Block 5 Limited.
-At the year end this collateral had not been placed but is expected to be paid in the third quarter of 2013.
+The PSC for EEZ Block 5, signed on the 18 April 2012, provided that Equator Exploration STP Bock 5 Limited commit to a US\$19 million four year work program.
+This is covered by a US\$5.2 million performance bond provided by Ecobank on behalf of Equator Exploration STP Block 5 Limited without collateral.